iamvery/iamvery.github.com/_posts/2014-10-16-no-date-today-its-datetime.markdown

 => Thu, 25 Sep 2014 05:39:30 EDT -04:00
 ~~~

-Now, let's have a look at the same scenario as above in Eastern US time.
+Now, let's have a look at the same scenario as above in Eastern U.S. time.

 You can see the date stored in the database is UTC: